scalar-labs/scalardb-samples/spring-data-microservice-transaction-sample/README.md

 - getOrder
 - getOrders

-The `getCustomerInfo` endpoint of Customer Service is for transaction #1 (Getting customer information).
+The `getCustomerInfo` endpoint of the Customer Service is for transaction #1 (Getting customer information).

-And the `placeOrder` endpoint of Order Service and the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of Customer Service are for transaction #2 (Placing an order) that spans Order Service and Customer Service.
+And the `placeOrder` endpoint of the Order Service and the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service are for transaction #2 (Placing an order) that spans the Order Service and the Customer Service.
 The Order Service starts the transaction with the `placeOrder` endpoint, which calls the `payment`, `prepare`, `validate`, `commit`, and `rollback` endpoints of the Customer Service.

-The `getOrder` of Order Service is for transaction #3, and The `getOrders` of Order Service is for transaction #4.
+The `getOrder` of the Order Service is for transaction #3, and The `getOrders` of the Order Service is for transaction #4.

-And the `repayment` endpoint of Customer Service is for transaction #5.
+And the `repayment` endpoint of the Customer Service is for transaction #5.

 ## Configuration